-Soundbars are sound systems that are designed to be placed under a TV or monitor.
-As more TVs are being built without speakers, soundbars are becoming an easy way to fill the void and provide some sound without purchasing a completely new sound system.
+Soundbars are sound systems designed to be placed under a TV or monitor.
+As more TVs are constructed without speakers, soundbars are a simple way to add sound without buying a new sound system.

 It is possible to buy soundbars that connect directly to a projector’s audio output, but not all of them do

 A soundbar is an excellent addition to your home theater system.
 If you’re looking for instructions on how to connect soundbar to projector, this article is what you need!

 Options for Connecting a Soundbar to a Projector

 Projectors are not meant to act as a hub for all your devices.
 Although many projectors can output sound, they are not designed to support advanced digital sound formats.
 Sometimes it is your only option.

 To transmit audio to a soundbar, your projector might support one of these formats:

 - Analog Connections such as RCA and Auxiliary

 Connecting your projector and sound bar easily by connecting a suitable cable.
 When connecting via a cable, make sure that both devices are turned off before you connect.

 Connecting via HDMI